levon003/levon003.github.io/_posts/2024-02-02-rag-for-math-qa.md

 It's an exciting time for text generation in education.
 While there are applications in automated assessment, student feedback, and many other areas, I want to focus on **1-on-1 tutoring**, particularly as it’s implemented in intelligent tutoring systems (ITSs).
-Influenced by [the writings of Kurt VanLehn](https://dl.acm.org/doi/10.5555/1435351.1435353), I conceptualize ITSs as having two "loops": an outer loop where a student selects a task and an inner loop in which the student takes steps toward completing that task.
+Influenced by [the writings of Kurt VanLehn](https://dl.acm.org/doi/10.5555/1435351.1435353), I conceptualize ITSs as having two "loops": an outer loop where a student selects a task and an inner loop where the student takes steps toward completing that task.

 ![Inner and outer loops of intelligent tutoring systems](/images/rag-for-math-qa/its_loops.png)